 The Fusion entertainment system on your boat is designed specifically for the marine environment.
-The stereo mounts in the helm compartment and is controlled through the Raymarine multi-function screen and has four speakers.
+The stereo mounts in the helm compartment and is controlled through the Raymarine multi-function screen and has two speakers mounted in the hard-top canopy and two speakers mounted in the port & starboard bow seats.
 Refer to the Fusion owner's manual for available functions and proper operating procedures.